corbtastik/todos-ui/README.md

 ### Prerequisite(s)

-* Node.js and NPM to package dependencies, Node.js is NOT used to run this app.
+* Node.js and NPM to pull dependencies, Node.js is **not** used to run this app
 * An HTTP Server, this doc shows [http-server](https://github.com/indexzero/http-server) which is a command line HTTP Server

 ### Build

 This Application is JavaScript, HTML and CSS so there really isn't a build per-se.
 However Node.js/NPM is used to pull JavaScript and CSS dependencies such as Vue.js, VueResource and TodoMVC libs.

-The package.json defines dependencies for this Application.
+``package.json`` defines dependencies for this Application.

 ```json
 {